redyyu/raven-craft/README.md

 22. Smash Ingot: make Scrap Metal
 23. Cut Barbed Wire
 24. Craft Tongs `The Spirit of Craftsman Vol.1`
-25. Craft Nails
+25. Craft Nails `The Spirit of Craftsman Vol.2`
-26. Craft Paperclips
+26. Craft Paperclips `The Spirit of Craftsman Vol.2`
-27. Craft Butter Knife
+27. Craft Butter Knife `The Spirit of Craftsman Vol.2`
-28. Craft Kitchen Knife
+28. Craft Kitchen Knife `The Spirit of Craftsman Vol.2`
-29. Craft Meat Cleaver
+29. Craft Meat Cleaver `The Spirit of Craftsman Vol.2`
 30. Craft Hunting Knife `The Spirit of Craftsman Vol.4`
 31. Craft Machete `The Spirit of Craftsman Vol.4`
 32. Craft Hand Axe `The Spirit of Craftsman Vol.4`